aaronschraner/electron-config/README.md

 electron-config
 ===============

-A short C++ program to find the electron configuration of an atom.
+A short C++ program to find the electron configurations of atoms.